-The undergraduate program of the School of Nursing (SON) offers the Bachelor of Science in Nursing (BSN).
-Graduates of the programs are prepared to practice in a variety of settings, including acute care facilities and hospitals, public and community health agencies, long-term care facilities, home health
+The undergraduate program of the School of Nursing (SON) offers the Bachelor of Science in Nursing (BSN) and Associate of Science Degree in Nursing (ASN).
+Graduates of the BSN programs are prepared to practice in a variety of settings, including acute care facilities and hospitals, public and community health agencies, long-term care facilities, home health agencies, schools, and industries.
+Baccalaureate education also establishes the basis for further learning in graduate programs.

-The undergraduate nursing program is offered in two program tracks: Pre-licensure and RN-BSN.
+The undergraduate BSN nursing program is offered in two program tracks: Pre-licensure and RN-BSN.
 The prelicensure track is comprised of: